Tire Test Results

 • What We Liked: When pushed, and if it's dry out, it makes good use of its traction.

-• What We'd Improve: Wet traction is a must, and some additional refinement on-road.
+• What We'd Improve: Wet and snow traction is a must, as well as some additional refinement on-road.

 • Summary: It's a "good enough" tire that struggles to make an impact in a competitive category.